Where does the data come from?

-Because of school closures during the coronavirus pandemic, the state was not able to accurately measure performance for the 2019-2020 school year, according to the Texas Education Agency.
+Because of school closures during the coronavirus pandemic, the state was not able to accurately measure performance for the 2020-2021 school year, according to the Texas Education Agency.
 All Texas public school districts and campuses received the label “Not Rated: Declared State of Disaster.”
-Our schools explorer shows the accountability ratings from the 2018-2019 school year.
+Our schools explorer shows the accountability ratings from the 2018-2019 school year when available.

 What does “at risk” mean?